DVB-S.2 Link, Including LDPC Coding

 - BBFRAME unbuffering

-Furthermore, this model has blocks for measuring and displaying the packet error rate, LDPC bit error rate, and channel SNR.
-There is also a scatter plot scope displaying the received signal, which helps users visualize the channel distortions of the signal.
+Furthermore, this model has blocks for measuring and displaying the packet error rate, LDPC bit error rate, and estimated Es/No. There is also a scatter plot scope displaying the received signal, which helps users visualize the channel distortions of the signal.

 Simplifications and Assumptions